EA swoops in to buy Codemasters | DW | 14.12.2020

 EA, maker of The Sims, Need for Speed and FIFA, said it expects the deal to grow net bookings and underlying profitability.

-"We believe there is a deeply compelling opportunity in bringing together Codemasters and Electronic Arts to create amazing and innovative new racing games for fans," EA's CEO Andrew Wilson said.
+"We believe there is a deeply compelling opportunity in bringing together Codemasters and Electronic Arts to create amazing and innovative new racing games for fans," said EA's CEO Andrew Wilson.
 "Our industry is growing, the racing category is growing, and together we will be positioned to lead in a new era of racing entertainment."

-Interest in sim racing was also fueled earlier in 2020 when F1 drivers and other professionals competed on their computers in virtual competitions while the real-life racing was delayed by the pandemic.
+Interest in simulation racing was also fueled earlier in 2020 when F1 drivers and other professionals competed on their computers in virtual competitions while the real-life racing was delayed by the pandemic.

 UBS Investment Bank is acting as financial adviser to Electronic Arts, while Jefferies is the financial adviser for Codemasters.